bzsub/th-disease/README.md

 # DISEASE UI

-Ooops...
-If you're reading this the project isn't finished yet :/ .
-Gonna be ready tomorrow i swear :D. Have a nice day!

 This is a simple UI where you can assign risks and symptomps to disesases.

 ## Technologies Used